-Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise on the Bukit Peninsula in South Bali.
-Padang Padang Beach has a number of awesome things to check out such as unique rock caves, tidal swimming pools, secluded beaches and world-class waves!
+Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise located on the Bukit Peninsula in Uluwatu, South Bali.

-I have put together this complete guide to Padang Padang Beach including how to get there and what to expect!
+I have put together this complete guide to Padang Padang Beach including how to get there, the best time to visit, and what to expect when you arrive.

-Padang Padang Beach is located on the southwest coastline of the Bukit Peninsula in Uluwatu.
+Padang Padang Beach can be found on the southwest coastline of the Bukit Peninsula in Uluwatu, South Bali.